Tobyto1029/Blindsight-Enhanced/README.md

 ## Features
-- Psysight: As pawns gain Psylink levels, they proportionally increase their sight, starting at 25% sight with no Psylink or Level 1 Psylink all the way up to 150% at Level 6 Psylink
+- Psysight: As pawns gain Psylink levels, they proportionally increase their sight, starting at 25% sight with no Psylink all the way up to 150% at Level 6 Psylink
 - Even though the pawns can "see" they are still considered to be blind

 ## Planned